seapoe1809/myself/musing1/README.md

 <img src="https://github.com/seapoe1809/myself/blob/main/musing1/hessian_analysis.png" width =300, height=550>

-As I continued to explore this, I found an article of about how fungal filaments grow using filaments.
+As I continued to explore this, I found an article of about how fungal filaments grow using nodes.
 I wonder if I used a modeling for that to get the cosmic web.
 How cool would that be?

 Here is an attempt I read about at modeling the fungal growth: https://2018.igem.org/Team:DTU-Denmark/GrowthModelling